 Green Mountain College sponsors a week-long celebration of Earth Day.
 This celebration provides the campus community with a fun and informative array of events and highlights the College's commitment to its environmental mission.
 Some typical Earth Day events are service learning projects, keynote speakers, classroom poster sessions, farm forums, and environmental recruiters.

-Typically held during the first weekend of October, Family & Friends Weekend is a 3-day event that provides information and entertainment to the parents, family, and friends of Green Mountain College.
-This weekend includes a choir performance, musical concert, vendors, art exhibitions, town-wide events, and more!
+Typically held during the last weekend in September, Alumni & Family Weekend is a three-day event that provides information and entertainment to the parents, family, and friends of Green Mountain College.
+This weekend includes a choir performance, musical concert, vendors, art exhibitions, town-wide events, Athletic Hall of Fame Induction Ceremony, and more!

 Annual Choir & Cantorian Concerts

 While the College Choir and Cantorian perform many times throughout the academic year, two concerts deserve special attention.
-The Holiday Concert, typically held in December, is a festive occasion that includes seasonal music.
-The commencement concert, typically held in May, highlights music from the Choir's spring tour as well as pieces by graduating seniors.
+Typically held in December, The Holiday Concert in a festive occasion that includes seasonal music.
+The Commencement concert, typically held in May, highlights music from the Choir's spring tour as well as pieces by graduating seniors.

 The annual Wellness Fair, sponsored by the Wellness Center, provides a forum to help people focus on physical, mental, and spiritual wellness.
 The fair features vendors, demonstrations, lectures, and activities by service providers from throughout the region.
 This fair is open to all College students, staff, and faculty as well as the local schools throughout the region.